paddysplace/rootstohalo-v2/_posts/2023-01-23-do-or-do-not...there-is-no-try.md

 Unfortunately this message throughout our childhoods has caused greater mental ill health across a generation.
 Because now, we are simply afraid of failure.

 And we shouldn't be afraid of failure..it's part of life.
 We need to accept failure.
-Not fear it.
+Not fear it. <!--more-->

 I've stayed in situations not meant for me because I've convinced myself I'm just not trying hard _enough._ "I just need to put in more effort".
 More of me.
 "The problem is obviously me, because other people succeed at this".